 - A reasonable belief of the existence of the agency relationship

 - Reasonable reliance on such belief to the plaintiff’s detriment.

-The LaBovick Law Group has a team of attorneys that concentrate their practice on maritime/admiralty law.
+The LaBovick Law Group has a team of maritime injury attorneys.
 The law on the water is different than on land.
-If you have been injured while on a cruise due to the negligence of a crewmember or medical staff, contact us today for a free consultation.
+If you have been injured while on a cruise due to the negligence of a crew member or medical staff, contact us today for a free consultation.